-Are they an endangered encoice?
-1 Information above Are they an endangered species?
-Information above plus: Discussion of specific ethics issues related to their use. indicate the species involved (Maximum nu mber of f ters allowed: 1000) n 6: THIRD COUNTRIES Does y our research involve third countries? ies:(Maximum number of characters allowed: YES NO Information to be provided: Details on activities carried out in non-EU countries. and/or live an histori a plan to use local resources (e.g. animal human tissue samples, genetic material, imals, human remains, materials of cal value, endangered fauna or flora es, etc.)?
+1 Are they an endangered species?
+Information above plus: Discussion of specific ethics issues related to their use. e indicate the species involved (Maximum nu mber of f ters allowed: 1000) n 6: THIRD COUNTRIES our research involve third countries?
+YES NO Information to be Countr 1000) ies:(Maximum number of characters allowed: provided: Details on activities carried out in non-EU countries. and/or live an histori a plan to use local resources (e.g. animal human tissue samples, genetic material, imals, human remains, materials of cal value, endangered fauna or flora es, etc.)?
 Details on type of local resources to be used and modalities for their use.
-If YES: person the EU If you also d a plan to import any material, including hal data, from non EU/third countries into ?
+If YES: persor the EU If you also d a plan to import any material, including nal data, from non EU/third countries into ?
 In research involves importing data, please complete the section "Protection of onal Data" i.e. Section 4.
 Details on type of materials or data to be imported.
-Specify the materials and countries involved num number of characters allowed: 1000) u plan to export any material, including nal data, from the EU to third/non-EU ies?
+Specify the materials and countries involved num number of characters allowed: 1000) a plan to export any material, including nal data, from the EU to third/non-EU ies?
 Details on type of materials or data to be imported. also d r research involves exporting data, please complete the section ection of Personal Data" i.e. Section 4.
-Specify the materials and countries involved num number of characters allowed: 1000) middle research involves low and/or lower- e income countries, are any benefit-sharing s planned?
+Specify the materials and countries involved num number of characters allowed: 1000) middle research involves low and/or lower- income countries, are any benefit-sharing s planned?
 Details on benefit sharing measures.
 Details on responsiveness to local research needs.
 Details on procedures to facilitate effective capacity building.
 I the situation in the country put the duals taking part in the research at risk?
 Details on safety measures that will be implemented, including personnel training.